-The taxable period of an individual is from 1 April to 31 March.
-The income tax period for all taxpayers, including individuals, will be changed to 1 October to 30 September starting from 1 October 2019.
+Prior to 1 October 2019, the taxable period of an individual taxpayer was from 1 April to 31 March.
+The income tax period for all taxpayers, including individuals has changed to 1 October to 30 September starting from 1 October 2019.
 Income earned during the income tax year is assessed to tax in the assessment year, which is the year following the income tax year.

 In general, income tax returns must be filed within three months from the end of the income year.
 Tax returns for capital gains must be filed within 30 days from the date of disposal of the capital assets.
 If a taxpayer discontinues one’s business, returns must be filed within one month from the date of discontinuance of business.
 The failure of a taxpayer to file income tax returns, knowing that assessable income has been obtained, is deemed to have ‘fraudulent intention’.

 Payment of tax